HomeMy WebLinkAbout2020-02-20 TB 2-20-20

 like to introduce it tonight and schedule for a public hearing next month.
 The existing building

 will be remodeled inside.
 It is a basic site plan review.
-Parking wi ll be 9 spaces out front.
+Parking will be 9 spaces out front.
 The

 sign fits the commercial design guidelines.